Wills and Trusts Online in Arizona

 We can help you to prepare your Wills and Trusts Online in AZ today.
 We can also help you with your Last Will and Testament Online in Arizona.
 We want to make sure your stay out of probate court.

-You meet the attorney virtually and get all your drafts done online.
+Setting up a will online is a little different than doing one in person.
+You will meet the attorney virtually and get all your drafts done online.
 When the drafts are finalized we send a copy of your Living Trust and your Last Will and Testament for your to sign, as well as any Powers of Attorney and Property Deeds.
 You follow the instructions in the package that you receive in the mail.

 We will instruct you how to address bank accounts, real property, personal property, guard for minor children, etc.